psu-epl/psu-epl.github.com/doc/equip/machining/wazer/index.md

 (Solidworks, Illustrator,  Fusion360, Inkscape,  AutoCad, Onshape, etc) and then take a DXF or SVG file and upload it to WAM which is the slicing software.
 WAM is browser based and its use is outlined in the [WAM Software Guide](WAMguide).
+The WAZER uses a relatively constant stream of abrasive, so we charge $3.25/min of runtime.
+The runtime only includes time that the actual water jet is running, and does not include stuff like set up and alignment.
+WAM will tell you how long the waterjet will actually need to run for eaach cut.
 {% comment %}
 The old Google Docs version of that guide is here: https://docs.google.com/document/d/e/2PACX-1vR1dXCqtqhrKVkHyGhJJPfcSqz3ATtw6Qzo6puR2IplyjMEwYYs1ZHa1CS6VhqkCRD1tPU0lUCym6Kx/pub